 CMP continues to be committed to meeting the needs of students with disabilities who are on a 504 plan or receiving special education services and offering a free and appropriate public education in the least restrictive environment.
-Parent and staff input through meetings and surveys will help CMP identify the best way to execute the services, regardless of the reopening model selected.
+Parent and staff input through meetings and surveys help CMP identify the best way to execute the services, regardless of the reopening model selected.
 The Special Education Department has reviewed this information and student paperwork to support campuses in creating schedules and service offerings to help students continue to make progress.
 In addition, the following has been taken into account:

-- Accommodations that may be needed in the distance learning environment - Assistive technology that may be needed during distance learning - A review of services that lend themselves better to a virtual environment - Continued assessment of progress and possible regression of skills
+- Accommodations that may be needed in the distance learning environment - Assistive technology that may be needed during distance learning - A review of services that lend themselves better to a virtual environment - Continued progress monitoring